 To fully enjoy the panoramic view, we recommend considering these times:

-- Sunset: offers a spectacular view with the city gradually lighting up
+- Sunset: offers a stunning view as the city gradually lights up

-- Evening: to admire London illuminated in all its splendor
+- Evening: to admire London illuminated in all its glory

 - Early morning: to avoid crowds and enjoy clear light (especially in summer)

-Remember that the most picturesque times are also the most in demand, so booking well in advance is essential.
+Remember that the most scenic time slots are also the most popular, so it’s essential to book well in advance.

 Seasonality and weather

-Visibility from the top of the Shard can vary greatly depending on weather conditions.
+Visibility from the top of The Shard can vary greatly depending on the weather conditions.
 In general:

 - Spring and autumn often offer the best visibility conditions

-- Summer guarantees longer days but can have haze on the hottest days
+- Summer guarantees longer days but can be hazy on hotter days

-Reaching The Shard is extremely easy thanks to its central location and excellent public transport connections.
-Here are the main options to get there:
+Getting to the Shard is extremely easy thanks to its central location and excellent public transport connections.
+Here are the main options for reaching it:

 By Underground

-The closest station is London Bridge, served by the following lines:
+The nearest station is London Bridge, served by the following lines:

 - Jubilee Line (grey)